CambridgeshireQuakers/CambridgeshireQuakers.github.io/_rooms/jesus-lane/anne-docwra.md

 ---

 Suitable for lectures and classes, including those involving physical activity.
-It has a sealed wood floor, stacking chairs and curtains.
+It has a sealed wood floor, stacking chairs and curtains, as well as a wall-hung projection screen.
 There is an induction loop available for use by those with hearing impairments.
 The room connects to the Meeting House kitchen.

 ### The Kitchen